Wehrl-type coherent state entropy inequalities for $SU(1,1)$ and its $AX+B$ subgroup: Introduction

 The obvious next case is $SU(N)$ for general $N$ which has many kinds of representations.
 We showed the Wehrl hypothesis for all the symmetric representations in \cite{LS2}.
-Here we turn our attention to another group of some physical but also mathematical interest which is the affine group.
-This group, like the Heisenberg group, is not compact and it is not even unimodular which means that the left and right invariant Haar measures are different.
-The purely mathematical interest is in signal processing.
+Here we turn our attention to another group of some physical but also mathematical interest which is the group $SU(1,1)$ and its subgroup the \ax group or affine group.
+These groups, like the Heisenberg group, are not compact and have only infinite dimensional unitary representations.
+The affine group is not even unimodular which means that the left and right invariant Haar measures are different.
+The group $SU(1,1)$ is not simply connected.
+The purely mathematical interest in the affine group is in signal processing (see \cite{Dau}).
 The coherent states for the affine group are like continuous families of wavelets.